 End of Days was Arnold Schwarzenegger’s comeback film after Batman and Robin and heart surgery (the two weren’t related).
 It’s not Schwarzenegger at his best, but Peter Hyams’ dark visuals, John Denby’s score and an interesting supporting role of Gabriel Byrne as Satan makes this an interesting curiosity.
 The film relied heavily of millennium fear and pretty much reflects what the world was like at that point in time

 A slick heist/thriller starring Sean Connery and Catherine Zeta Jones.
 It’s not a bad film, and it’s good to see Connery in any sort of toupee’d action.
 Only problem is – I can’t see Zeta Jones falling for a much older man.
 Oh…wait….

 Stanley Kubrick’s final film was two years in production and caused much controversy due to the sexually explicit scenes contained in the film.
 The film stars the then-married Tom Cruise and Nicole Kidman as a doctor and his wife who turn a bizarre corner in their marriage.
 It was a strange film to be released in the summer months, with dream-like visuals and a slow and meandering pace.
 It’s kind of like a good novel really – takes you a long time to experience, but you end up thinking about it for ages afterwards.

-Fight Club was a box office disappointment ten years ago, but it has gained a HUGE cult following since – and it must have made an absolute mint on DVD.
+Fight Club was a box office disappointment when it was released 20 years ago, but it has gained a HUGE cult following since – and it must have made an absolute mint on DVD.
 Brad Pitt and Edward Norton star in this David Fincher directed adaptation of Chuck Palahniuk’s now-famous novel.
 The film is another example of world perspective from a late 90s view point.